whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-13-Popsugar-Special-Edition-Summer-2015-Must-Have-Available.md

 I was busy that day so missed out on purchasing one.
 I guess I lucked out since the products were not for me at all and personally I don't think it represented CFDA very well.</p>
 <p>I'm still on the fence on whether or not I should purchase the Summer box, I'm hoping a spoiler will get released before the box gets sold out #WishfulThinking.</p>

+<p>*Update: I gave in and purchased.
+My thought process was, "if they did such a bad job with CFDA, they gotta make up for it with their Summer box to make their subscribers happy and have faith in them again".
+Makes sense right ;) </p>